Family and Medical Leave Act

 An employee's spouse, children and parents are immediate family members for the purposes of FMLA.
 Immediate family member includes a parent, but does not include a parent-in-law.
 The term son or daughter does not include individuals age 18 or over unless they are incapable of self-care because of a mental or physical disability limiting one or more major life activities as defined by Equal Employment Opportunity Commission (EEOC) regulations under the Americans with Disabilities Act (ADA).

-For specifics on the university's policy or other questions, contact an HR Expert.
+For specifics on the university's policy or other questions, contact an Absence Partner.